-15. Defendant Michael R. Schmidt is the Commissioner of the New York State Department of Taxation and Finance.
+17. Defendant Michael R. Schmidt is the Commissioner of the New York State Department of Taxation and Finance.
 He is a member of the Democratic Party.
+He lived and worked in the District in 2011-12 as a policy analyst for the U.S. Department of Treasury.
+He also served as economic policy advisor to Hillary Clinton on her most recent presidential campaign.
 The Commissioner is sued in his official capacity.